randreev1321/cloapi-go-client/README.md

 logic.
 You could tune the request's parameters before the actual make:

-* Use `req.WithRetry(int, time.Duration)` to retry the request if the response's status code not one of:
+* Use `req.WithRetry(int, time.Duration)` to retry the request if the response's ends with error or return code >= 500.
-  200, 201, 202 or 204.
 * Use `req.WithLogger(clo.Logger)` to pass the logger to handle the request errors.
 * Use `req.WithQueryParams(map[string][]string)` to add query parameters to the request.
 * Use `req.WithHeaders(map[string][]string)` to add headers to the request.